gctools-outilsgc/aurora-design-system/documentation/pages/forms-errors-and-validation.md

 ## Input Errors

 Input errors should be displayed in such a way that it is clear to the user that they have made an error, and what and where that error is.
 To display errors in a form submission, use both error boxes and inline errors.
-For each error, copy used for both the error box and the inline error should be indentical.
+For each error, copy used for both the error box and the inline error should be identical.

 ## Error Boxes